chef/automate/components/docs-chef-io/content/automate/data_lifecycle.md

 Purge jobs have the following options:

-* `purge_polices` (map) - Configures how old the corresponding data must be in the configured storage backend before purging occurs.
+* `purge_polices` (map) - Configures how old the corresponding data must be in the configured storage before purging occurs.
   * `elasticsearch` (array) - An array of Elasticsearch purge policies
     * `disabled` (bool) - True or false if this job is enabled.
     * `policy_name` (string) - The name of the purge policy you wish to update.